 A number of products for homeowner use are available at retail outlets (see Resources), but not all are available everywhere.
 If you are having trouble finding a fire ant bait, expand your search to hardware stores, farmers' co-ops, pesticide distributors, and do-it-yourself pest control stores.

 Be sure to use bait only in sites specified on the product label.
+For example:

 Note: Not every fire ant control product is registered (legal to use) in every state.
 Product availability may be limited, especially in western states with very few fire ants.
 Purchase your fire ant control material in the state where you live, and make sure you find "fire ants" on the label of the pesticide.
 Your county Extension office can help you confirm if a particular pesticide is registered in your state.